 By John Pontifex

-Picture: A youngster from Togo with a copy of ACN’s Child’s Bible (Aid to the Church in Need).
+Picture: Christians in Pakistan.
+(Aid to the Church in Need).